Wild Orchids of Bedfordshire

 An amazing resource for education and research...!

 The New Flora of Bedfordshire

-The new county flora for Bedfordshire has been published and is almost sold out!
-Copies are available for just £42.50
+The new county flora for Bedfordshire has now sold out.

-To read more about this exciting publication please click HERE.
+To read more about this publication please click HERE.

 Grab one before it's too late...

 Most copies of Steve Cham's book about the Dragonflies and Damselflies of Bedfordshire have now been distributed but a few are still available, at only £5 + P&P (originally £25).

 Copies are also available on most weekdays from the Wildlife Trust office in Priory Country Park Visitor Centre.
 Call 01234 364213 to reserve a copy and to check when someone will be there.